Markdown Architectural Decision Records

 Usage of categories

-An examplary folder structure might follow the architectural structure of the system under construction:
+An exemplary folder structure might follow the architectural structure of the system under construction:

 .